PiPauwels/spike-cleanup/README.md

 Currently, I've only added Dutch, but you can easily add regular expressions to the script to add other unsupported languaged.
 As a bonus, I've added some regular expressions to remove those annoying default e-mail signature that are often added by mobile clients ("Sent from my iPhone", etc.).

-## Script installeren
+## Install the script

-Dit script maakt gebruik van User Script Manager Tampermonkey/Greasemonkey en is dus bruikbaar in Chrome, Microsoft Edge, Safari, Opera en Firefox.
+This script makes use of a User Script Manager Tampermonkey/Greasemonkey so it's available for Chrome, Microsoft Edge, Safari, Opera en Firefox.

-### Vereisten
+### Prerequisites

-Naast één van de hierboven vermelde browsers moet je eerst en vooral de plugin Tampermonkey installeren in je browser:
+In addition to one of the browsers mentioned above, you must first install the Tampermonkey plugin in your browser:
 * [Google Chrome Tampermonkey extension](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 * [Microsoft Edge Tampermonkey app](https://www.microsoft.com/store/apps/9NBLGGH5162S)
 * [Apple Safari extension](https://safari.tampermonkey.net/tampermonkey.safariextz)
 * [Mozilla Firefox addon](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)
 * [Opera extension](https://addons.opera.com/en/extensions/details/tampermonkey-beta/)

-### Installatie
+### Installation

-Ga naar [Spike quoted mail fix](https://greasyfork.org/nl/scripts/487366-spike-quoted-mail-fix) en klik op de groene knop "Install this script".
+Go to [Spike quoted mail fix](https://greasyfork.org/nl/scripts/487366-spike-quoted-mail-fix) and click on the green buttong "Install this script".

-Je krijgt vervolgens het script te zien in de extensie van uw browser.
-Klik daar nogmaals op de knop "Install" om het script te installeren.
+You will then see the script in the extension of your browser.
+Click on the "Install" button again to install the script.